 Concrete is undeniably the second best choice for hot tub placement, but at the top of the list is gravel and here are a few reasons why:

 - Gravel has the ability to drain water, which is imperative when dealing with a hot tub.
-Other materials for placement don’t allow draining.
-With gravel, water can be drained from the hot tub and it will drain it with ease.
+Other placement choices don’t allow easy draining.
+With gravel, water can be drained from the hot tub and it will drain with ease.

 - Gravel is also aesthetically pleasing and can be placed in virtually any backyard and look great.
 It complements a variety of backyard designs.